PrmDem/holbertonschool-higher_level_programming/python-input_output/README.md

 # Input, Output
-In this project we'll learn how to manipulate files in Python, use `with` correctly, and how to (de)serialise with our good friend JSON.<br/>
+In this project we'll learn how to manipulate files in Python, use `with` correctly, and how to (de)serialize with our good friend JSON.<br/>
 ## Requirements
 ### Script requirements
 * Allowed editors: vi, vim, emacs